The Bankrate promise

 When you get into an accident, both drivers typically stop to exchange insurance information.
 Fleeing the scene of an accident, also known as a hit-and-run, comes with major consequences.
-In Rhode Island, the average annual cost of full coverage car insurance is $2,018, but after a hit-and-run, the average rate increases 61% to $3,251, according to 2021 data obtained from Quadrant Information Services.
+In Rhode Island, the average annual cost of full coverage car insurance is $2,018, but for drivers convicted of a hit-and-run, the average rate increases 61% to $3,251, according to 2021 data obtained from Quadrant Information Services.

 Hit-and-run accidents are not uncommon, which is one of the reasons why most states, including Rhode Island, require every driver to carry a minimum amount of car insurance.
 If you drive in Rhode Island, it is important to understand the penalties associated with a hit-and-run, and what to do if you get involved in a hit-and-run crash.